yhyadev/tree-sitter-syphon/README.md

 ### Helix

-- Go to your config (~/.config/helix on Linux for example) and add this to your "languages.toml" file
+1 - Add this to your `languages.toml` file

 ```toml
 [[language]]